 Checks typically occur first time that a table is accessed after startup and before read operations.

 Read blob each time the Storage Stream column (pzPVStream) in a row is read.
 The size of the entry in the column is also reported.
 Write blob each time Storage Stream column (pzPVStream) in a row is written.
 Commit each time an internal database commit operation completes.
 (This is not directly related to the Pega Platform Commit method.)
 Rollback when a PRPC Commit operation is in process but a database rollback operation occurred.
 Close Connection when a connection is explicitly closed.
 Assign Connection to Thread when a database connection in a pool is reassigned to a new requestor thread.
 Cache Hit (found) when a rule cache hit occurred and the requested row was found.
 Cache Hit (not found) when a rule cache hit occurred and the requested row did not exist.
 (For rules, the database cache records both the requests not found and successful requests.)
 Cache Miss when a rule cache miss occurred.
 Run List when a list rule (Rule-Obj-List rule type) was processed by the Obj-List method in an activity.
 List Result Count when a list rule completed and indicates the number of rows returned.
 Activity Start when an activity execution starts.
 Activity End when an activity execution completes.
 Assembly Start when rule assembly starts.
 Assembly End when rule assembly ends.
 Get Document From Bucket when a Couchbase document is retrieved from a bucket.
-Note: This is only applicable for a Couchbase database.
 Save Documents To Bucket when a Couchbase document is saved to a bucket.
-Note: This is only applicable for a Couchbase database.

 - Click Trace to turn on tracing for the selected operation.
 Select only the minimal set of options that are required to aid your debugging.